Debasmita012/National-land-governance/README.md

 - Carbon area preserved
 - Projected dispute trends

-The current implementation uses a rule-based pilot simulation for demonstration and decision-support purposes.
+The current simulator is rule-based and intended for demonstration and decision-support purposes.

-It is not presented as a statistically validated prediction model.

-10. AI ANALYTICS
+---

+### 10. Analytics and Early Warning

-The platform provides analytical services for numeric datasets.
+The platform includes analytical tools for identifying patterns in land-related data.

-TREND ANALYSIS

-The trend engine can identify:
+Trend Analysis can identify:

 - Increasing trends
 - Decreasing trends